-The government maintains a positive attitude towards foreign investment and has a low corporate tax regime.
+The government welcomes foreign investment and has a low corporate tax regime.
 The public sector dominates the business environment, and the government has a plan to privatise government agencies but has not made significant progress.
 Brunei's transport infrastructure, including roads, ports, and bridges, is undergoing modernisation.
 The small size of the population and the large size of the public sector have made Brunei dependent on foreign workers in the private sector, making the labour market highly flexible.
-Corruption levels are also very low, and the few reported cases involve low-level bribes.
+Corruption levels are also low, and the few reported cases involve low-level bribes.

-Brunei's social stability is underpinned by high living standards funded by hydrocarbon revenue and tight state control.
+Brunei's social stability is underpinned by high living standards, funded by hydrocarbon revenue and tight state control.
 Social unrest has been extremely rare since 2009 when Bangladeshi workers protested over unpaid wages.
-There is a very low risk of unrest, and there is no indication of an increased risk of civil unrest.
+There is no indication of an increased risk of civil unrest.

 Vaccines Required to Enter the Country

 Yellow fever: There is no risk of contracting yellow fever in Brunei.
 However, the government requires proof of vaccination for travelers arriving from countries with a risk of yellow fever transmission.
 A single dose of YF vaccine is sufficient to confer sustained life-long immunity against the disease.

 Routine vaccinations: Consult your doctor to ensure all routine vaccinations - such as for diphtheria, tetanus, polio, tuberculosis, influenza, measles, mumps, pertussis, rubella, varicella, etc. - are up to date (include booster shots if necessary).